 3. Nature.
 Sneaking out before the world comes alive is like entering a different universe.
 Morning is my favorite time to kayak or take a walk.
 In the winter I love to watch the birds out the window congregating at the feeders.
 Sometimes I will light candles and sit and watch the snow fall.
 Mornings are unique to the season.

 4. Energy.
 Put a load of clothes in the washer.
 You will feel like you have accomplished something before you have even started your day.
 Be creative.
 Read and write.
 Or knit if that is your thing.
 Take a moment to read a devotion or to journal.
 Morning is the best time for me to focus and to not become distracted.
-It is also a good time to exercise.
-Mornings are when I have the most energy.
+It is also a good time to exercise, go for MMA near me classes, etc. Mornings are when I have the most energy.

 5. New Start.
 Mornings promise a new start.
 I am less likely to be stressed out like I am at the end of the day or consumed by my troubles.
 Mornings bring hope.
 We all need a little hope.